Ibn al-Farid: Biography

 Shaykh Umar Ibn al-Farid stayed in Mecca for fifteen years, but eventually returned to Cairo because he heard the same greengrocer calling him back to attend his funeral.
 Upon his return he found the greengrocer on the point of death, and they wished each other farewell.

 Upon Ibn al-Farid's return to Cairo, he was treated as a saint.
 He would hold teaching sessions with judges, viziers and other leaders of the city.
 While walking down the street, people would come up to him and crowd around him, seeking spiritual blessings (barakah) and try to kiss his hand (he would respond by shaking their hand).
-Ibn al-Farid became a scholar of Muslim law, a teacher of the hadith (the traditions surrounding the sayings and life of the prophet Muhammad), and a teacher of poetry.
+Ibn al-Farid became a scholar of Muslim law, a teacher of the hadith (the traditions surrounding the sayings and life of Muhammad), and a teacher of poetry.

 Unlike many other respected poets of the day such as Ibn Sana al-Mulk, Ibn Unayn, Baha al-Din Zuhayr and Ibn Matruh, Ibn al-Farid refused the patronage of wealthy governmental figures which would have required him to produce poetry for propaganda, preferring the relatively humble life of a teacher that allowed him to compose his poetry of enlightenment unhampered.
 One time al-Malik al-Kamil, who was the Ayyubid sultan at that time, liked some of his odes so much that he sent the poet an exorbitant amount of money and offered to build a shrine for him.
 Ibn al-Farid declined both the money and the offer of the shrine, choosing to trust in God to supply for his needs.
 His position as a teacher at the Al-Azhar Mosque allowed him to provide for his family, which included three children.